Neighbourhoods and Housing

 When cities say they are building more affordable housing, who can afford any of the new buildings?
 I am single and aged 66 never be able to retire.
 Could never move to a nicer place as the prices of the newer buildings are way out of my price range

-MaureenG52 asked about 2 months agoHello!
+MaureenG52 asked 3 months agoHello!

 Thank you for your question.
 The Neighbourhoods and Housing initiative is intended to increase the ability of housing choice within our new and existing neighborhoods.
 The City cannot enforce or require affordable housing or limit housing to residents above or below certain age groups, however it is anticipated that an increase in housing supply may assist in enabling more affordable housing. -